-National Federation.
-A national or regional entity which is a member of or is recognized by the EHF as the entity governing handball sport in that nation or region.
+National Federation: A national or regional entity which is a member of or is recognised by the EHF as the entity governing handball sport in that nation or region.

-National Olympic Committee.
-The organisation recognized by the International Olympic Committee.
+National Olympic Committee: The organisation recognised by the International Olympic Committee.
 The term National Olympic Committee shall also include the National Sport Confederation in those countries where the National Sport Confederation assumes typical National Olympic Committee responsibilities in the anti-doping area.